ryanuber/oaf/README.md

 ### HTTP Methods
 Files must carry the extension of the HTTP method used to invoke them.
+Oaf should support any HTTP method, including custom methods.

 ### Headers and Status
 You can indicate HTTP headers and status using stdout from your script.